microsoft/FluidFramework/.changeset/green-forks-invite.md

 "@fluidframework/routerlicious-driver": major
 ---

-"Removing dead concepts around blob aggregation"
+Blob aggregation: remove dead concepts and code

-"Removing dead concepts like aggregateBlobsSmallerThanBytes and minBlobSize around blob aggregation"
+Dead concepts blob aggregation like `aggregateBlobsSmallerThanBytes` and `minBlobSize` have been removed.